Black and white portrait photos

 The images shared in this journal entry are from an ongoing personal project entitled: ‘Artist in Residence.’
-The black and white portrait photos feature New Zealand artists working from their home based studios.
-The imagery has captured over a decade ago.
-In addition, it is my intention to publish more photographs later in the month profiling each individual artist’s practice.
-So, stay tuned for updates.
+The black and white portrait photos feature New Zealand artists working from their home-based studios.
+The imagery was captured over a decade ago.
+In addition, I intend to publish more photographs later in the month profiling each artist’s practice.
+Stay tuned for updates.

 In this blog post I’ve chosen a single portrait — my favourite — of the artist.

-Joseph is holding a photograph of himself which was taken at his studio in Apia, Samoa in 1994.
-During his distinguished career he handcrafted more than 570 original typefaces.
+Joseph is holding a photograph of himself taken at his studio in Apia, Samoa in 1994.
+During his distinguished career, he handcrafted more than 570 original typefaces.

-In this environmental portrait I captured Ian sitting on the museum floor at Puke Ariki.
-His expression show’s he’s totally absorbed in the work of fine tuning the installation of ‘Haiku Robots.’
-A summary of Ian’s Haiku Robots is available on his website, and worth a study to learn more about this fascinating project.
+In this environmental portrait, I captured Ian sitting on the museum floor at Puke Ariki.
+His expression shows he’s absorbed in the work of fine tuning the installation of ‘Haiku Robots.’
+A summary of Ian’s Haiku Robots is available on his website and is worth a study to learn more about this fascinating project.

 I caught up with Freeman at his studio in Wellington.
 He’s recognised as one of New Zealand’s leading portrait painters.
-Therefore, his work features in a number of public collections including the New Zealand Portrait Gallery.
+Therefore, his work features in some public collections including the New Zealand Portrait Gallery.

 Jon’s portrait work was featured in the Stratford Percy Thomson Gallery in 2010.
 Jon’s New Plymouth studio was based in a basement beneath his residence.
-However, he’s since moved to Australia and is living in the Gold Coast.
+However, he’s since relocated to Australia and living on the Gold Coast.

 And, finally, introducing – Phil Jones – a.k.a SUSPECT

 Phil’s portrait was taken at his home basement studio in New Plymouth – New Zealand.
-You’ll notice Phil’s studio floor is covered in used graffiti stencils with spray painted edges and art works in progress.
+Phil’s studio floor is covered in used graffiti stencils with spray-painted edges with several artworks in progress.

-If you love black and white portrait photography here’s a link to the ‘Portrait‘ photography gallery.
-For more of a documentary portrait storytelling style you may enjoy this journal entry featuring family members during a cremation ceremony.
+For more of a documentary portrait storytelling style, you may enjoy this journal entry featuring family members during a cremation ceremony.

 Artist: Tahnia Roberts ©2021